collective/pas.plugins.headers/README.rst

     When set, the Challenge plugin redirects unauthorized users to this url.
     Usually you would configure your frontend server to force SAML or CAS login on this url.
     The ``headerlogin`` page defined by this plugin may be a good url.
+    We treat the redirect_url as relative to the Plone site root, unless it is a full url.
     If ``deny_unauthorized`` is true, this option is ignored.

 ``memberdata_to_header``: